Arrays and Lists in SQL Server

 ORDER BY listlen

-The column estrows, is the number of rows SQL Server thinks the query will return; the value is always 1 for COUNT.
 If you have Mgmt Studio 2008, just double-click the XML document and SSMS will recognize that this is an execution plan and display a graphical plan.
 If you have SSMS 2005, you need to save the XML with the .sqlplan extension and reopen it.
 The plans are actual execution plans and include actual number of rows and executions as well as estimated values.
+(Reportedly this is broken in some versions of SSMS 2008 R2.)

 I had to exclude the plans for the MANYPARAM method from the zip file – these plans are huge.
 When I first compiled the zip file, it was almost 50 MB, but when I excluded MANYPARAM, the size went below 2 MB.
 Note also that the plan for (CLR$ADAM, Int, COUNT, 20) is the plan for something else due to a bug in my test script.